badir-cel/walmart_sales/README.md

 3. Data Type Conversion: Changed 'unit_price' from string to float

 4. New Column Creation: Added 'total_price' by multiplying 'unit_price' with 'quantity'.

+#### Load Data into MySQL
+Set Up Connections: Connect to MySQL using sqlalchemy and load the cleaned data into each database.

    #### SQL Analysis